spawnmarvel/linux-and-azure/azure-extra-linux-vm-mirror/README.md

 Install the web server and the synchronization tool.

+no rsync write about the differences between tools, view Ubuntu use deb mirror.
 ```bash
 # Update and install tools
 sudo apt update && sudo apt install apache2 rsync -y